pg-irc/pathways-backend/README.md

 pip install -r requirements/local.txt
 ```

-Create a PostgreSQL user and database for your local development and enable the PostGIS extension
+Create a PostgreSQL user and database for your local development and enable the PostGIS extension.
+The user needs superuser permissions because the GIS extension needed for proximity search needs
+to be installed on test databases as part of the unit tests and only superusers are allowed to do
+that.

 ```
-$psql postgres
+$ psql postgres
 postgres=# CREATE USER pathways WITH PASSWORD 'your-secure-password';
+postgres=# ALTER ROLE pathways SUPERUSER NOCREATEROLE CREATEDB;
 postgres=# CREATE DATABASE pathways_local;
 postgres=# GRANT ALL PRIVILEGES ON DATABASE pathways_local TO pathways;
 postgres=# \connect pathways_local